top of page

 "Invitation to Comment On Adverse Information"

 IMMI s57 Natural Justice Letter is an Invitation To Comment On Information from the Australian Department of Home Affairs.
-Such a Natural Justice Letter is often issued to give a Visa Applicant a fair opportunity to comment on information which is likely to result in the refusal of their visa application.
+Such a Natural Justice Letter is often issued to give a Visa Applicant a fair opportunity to comment on information that is likely to result in the refusal of their visa application.
 For example, if the case officer (also known as 'Delegate') suspects (or reasonably believes) that a visa applicant has provided, false, misleading, or fraudulent information in their visa application (or in supporting documents) then the Delegate may 'invite' the applicant to comment/explain why did they do so.

 Generally, s57 Natural Justice should be taken as an indication that the Delegate has made up their mind to refuse the visa application but they are giving the applicant a fair opportunity to change the Delegate's mind.
 The applicant may try to change the Delegate's mind by providing a convincing explanation (and supporting documents) in their written response to a s57 Natural Justice Letter.